Aarom5/Admission-Guide/README.md

 Key points:
 - Must be official copies sent directly from your previous institutions
-- Include explanations for any unusual grades or circumstances in your SOP (Just 2-3 lines not more than that)
+- Include explanations for any unusual grades or circumstances in your SOP (Just 2-3 lines, not more than that)

-[Space for 2-5 links on transcript requirements]

 ### 5. Standardized Test Scores